 These biscuits are my basic biscuit recipe.
-Unlike most biscuit recipes you will find, I use whole Greek yogurt instead of buttermilk or cream.
-Most households these days have Greek yogurt on hand, so let's just make biscuit-making easier on all of us - especially on lazy weekend mornings!
-To make these biscuits more special, I like to grate parmesan cheese into the dough.
+Unlike most biscuit recipes you will find, I use whole Greek yogurt (like Fage 5%) instead of buttermilk or cream.
+Most households these days have Greek yogurt on hand, so let's just make biscuit-making easier on all of us!
+To make these biscuits more special, I like to turn grated Parmesan cheese into the dough.
 Feel free to add that - or not!
-These biscuits turn our great either way.
+These biscuits turn out great either way.
 Enjoy!

 Makes 12-15 biscuits